Macchina-CLI/macchina/README.md

 | `macchina` | 5.0 ± 0.2 |      4.7 |      5.9 |

 ## 🚩 NetBSD

+This benchmark was performed inside a virtual machine using an __Intel® Core™ i5-8265U CPU @ 1.60GHz__

 | Command    |  Mean [ms] | Min [ms] | Max [ms] |
 | :--------- | ---------: | -------: | -------: |